yogeshreddi/NYC-Taxi-data-analysis/README.md

 (c)     If Uber was not there, NYC taxis might have served 950,000 rides.
 In this case, Uber is partially serving unmet demand (50,000 rides) and partially competing with NYC Taxis (150,000 rides).

 Most probably, scenario (c) may be happening, with different numbers than the above.
 Our goal is to estimate the extent to which Uber is competing with NYC Taxis.

+## Analysis Approac
+Selected 5 locations in the New York Region:
+Considered a good mix of High-foot fall locations, Tourist spots and Transport hubs.

+Rockefeller Center
+Times Square
+World Trade Center
+Grand Central
+Port Authority
+Found out the number of Uber VS NYC Taxi Pickups for these location.

+## Results for 1st question
+If Uber didn't existed NYC taxi would have got more rides (NYC taxi was more than capable of meeting the demand in all the 5 locations) , which means that UBER is competing with NYC taxi and taking away NYC taxi rides.